strayTiger/VulnerableDetection/README.md

-# VulnerableDetection
+# Vulnerability Detection

 Vulnerability Detection is a project designed to compare the performance of different models in vulnerability detection tasks.
 The project implements and evaluates multiple vulnerability detection models, helping researchers and developers understand the advantages and limitations of these models.

 ## 📚 Project Overview

-VulnerableDetection aims to evaluate the performance of multiple vulnerability detection models across different datasets.
+Vulnerability Detection aims to evaluate the performance of multiple vulnerability detection models across different datasets.
 The core goal of the project is to automate the identification of potential vulnerabilities in source code by leveraging advanced language models such as XLNet and CodeBERT.

 ## 🔑 Key Features